- Foam Roller Ball: The ORB Review

 Are you looking for a simple massage ball to relieve those aches and pains?
 Then the Orb foam roller ball should be at the top of your list.
-Read our buying guide packed with information to help you decide if it’s right for you.
+Read our buying guide packed with information to help you decide if this muscle rollerball is the right choice for your aches and pains.

-- Multi-directional roll provides focused massage to target areas
+- The multi-directional roll provides focused massage to target areas

 - Includes product manual detailing how to use the product